Kylyote/bootcamp-quiz/README.md

 What webpage should look like upon opening:
 ![Alt text](.\assets\img\pageLoad.png)

-How page should appear after Start button clicked:
+How page should appear after Start button is clicked:
 ![Alt text](.\assets\img\pageStart.png)